Councillor reminder for declaring interests

 The Member's Code of Conduct deals with declaration of interests and participation at meetings.
 It identifies two types of interests - personal interests and disclosable pecuniary interests.

 Disclosable pecuniary interests generally relate to a Councillor’s financial affairs and are prescribed by law.
-They can be found at Section 6 of the Code.
+They can be found at Sections 6 and 7 of the Code.
 Importantly it also includes the same financial matters of the Councillor’s spouse, or civil partner, a person who they are living with as husband and wife or person with whom they are living as if they are civil partners.

 The Code requires that Councillors and co-opted members must:

-- Declare any interest (whether disclosable pecuniary interest or personal interest) in any business which is to be discussed by the Council where the Councillor attends the meeting.
+- Declare any interest (whether disclosable pecuniary interest, personal interest, or gifts or hospitality) in any business which is to be discussed by the Council where the Councillor attends the meeting.

 - Disclose the interest no later than the commencement of the consideration of the business in which they have the interest or whenever it becomes apparent that they have an interest.